-Snowflake is a cloud-based data warehousing platform that is built on top of AWS and is a true SaaS offering.
+Snowflake is a cloud-based data warehousing solution and Multi-cloud platform available on AWS, Microsoft Azure, and Google Cloud.
 In contrast with traditional data warehouse solutions, Snowflake provides a data warehouse which is faster, easy to set up, and far more flexible.
 With its unique features, it soon became a leader in data management solutions for analytics.

 Let us begin with the Snowflake data warehouse first, which I am going to talk about in the section below.